Single-Molecule-Sequencing/ONT-SMA-seq/README.md

 conda activate ont-sma-seq
 ```

 Note: `edlib` might fail to be imported despite proper conda installation.
-If this issue is encountered, reinstall with `pip`.
+If this issue is encountered, reinstall it with `pip`.

 Within activated conda env: